numbbo/coco/docs/coco-doc/source/index.rst

    is recommended.

- - Restarts and simulated restarts, see Section :ref:`sec:Restarts`, do not literally aggregate runtimes (which are literally defined only when |t| was hit).
-They aggregate, however, time data to eventually supplement missing runtime values.
+ - Restarts and simulated restarts, see Section :ref:`sec:Restarts`, do not aggregate runtimes in the literal meaning (they are literally defined only when |t| was hit).
+They aggregate, however, time data to eventually supplement, if applicable, all missing runtime values.

 .. [#] When reading a performance profile, a question immediately crossing ones mind is often whether a large runtime difference is observed mainly because